500Foods/Philement/elements/006-carbon/examples/example2.md

 # carbon - Example Two
-In this example, a single run of the carbon app using the same two images is performe again, but with a precision of 100.
+In this example, a single run of the carbon app using the same two images is performed again, but with a precision of 100.

 | Image 1 | Image 2|
 |---------|--------|